-A mural fragment from the Purple Cow shop at the Hotel Pick-Durant, Flint, MI
+A mural fragment from the Purple Cow restaurant at the Hotel Pick-Durant, Flint, MI c1942

 One of at least four murals painted before 1943, but shortly after the Albert Pick Hotel chain purchased the Hotel Durant and redecorated the entire hotel in 1942.
-Celebrating the gaiety of times having fun with the Purple Cow ice cream and sandwich shop themes, the poems were a highly competitive selection process where members of the public submitted their poems and one was selected and incorporated into the bottom of each mural.
+Celebrating the gaiety of times while having fun with the Purple Cow ice cream and sandwich shop themes; the poems were a highly competitive selection process where members of the public submitted their poems and one was selected and painted onto the bottom of each mural.
 Typically the winning entrant would be paid $25 for the use of the jingle and often the event made the local newspapers.

 This salvaged fragment depicts a banjo playing bovine with her beautifully colored cooking attire hoofing away on the strings.
-The included four watercolors were painted by Grell during this period and later adopted into the 1940 ad for the Pick-Ohio in Dayton.
+The included four watercolors were drawn by Grell during this period and also adopted into the 1940 ad for the Pick-Ohio in Dayton.
 It is estimated by the Foundation that as many as sixty Purple Cow murals were imagineered by Grell.

-Four watercolors are part of Louis Grell estate collection
+Four watercolors are part of Louis Grell family collection